kubeshop/testkube/docs/artifacts-storage.md

-# Artifacts storage
+# Artifacts Storage

 Testkube supports test artifacts collection.

 Currently, only the Cypress executor job produces test artifacts.
 The executor will scrape the files and store them in [Minio](https://min.io/).
-The executor will create a bucket named by execution ID and collect all files that are stored in the Cypress artifacts location `Cypress/`
+The executor will create a bucket named by execution ID and collect all files that are stored in the Cypress artifacts location `Cypress/`.

-Available configuration parameters in helm charts:
+The available configuration parameters in Helm charts are:

 | Parameter                          | Is optional | Default                              | Default                                              |
 | ---------------------------------- | ----------- | ------------------------------------ | ---------------------------------------------------- |